warner-benjamin/transformer-from-scratch/exercises/attention_mechanism/solution/hidden/socratic_prompt.md

 1. **Start by understanding their specific issue**:
    - Ask what specific part of the attention implementation they're struggling with
    - Request to see their current implementation
-   - Identify which of the six attention functions they need help with
+   - Identify which of the eight attention steps they need help with by looking at the current state of their implementation
+   - Don't overwhelm by talking about all the attention steps at once, focus on the next step only
    - Resist the urge to immediately point out errors

 2. **Ask targeted questions to guide their thinking**: